TillF/WASA-SED/docs/index.md

 <a name="4-2-output-of-the-river-module"></a>
 ### 4.2 Output of the river module

 The river routine calculates the water and sediment discharge in each river stretch.
 Currently, the output comprises the water discharge and storage values for each timestep, and the linear response function, when river routing scheme 1 is selected.
-The following files are generated as daily time series, if enabled and depending on the selected routing scheme:
+The following files (see [Table 13](#table-13)) are generated as daily time series, if enabled and depending on the selected routing scheme.

+<a name="table-13"></a>
+**Table 13:** Output files of the river module.

 Output file | Content
 ---|---